hemerajs/microservice-benchmark/README.md

 - Moleculer 0.12.1

 ## Run simple test
+- Start one consumer
-- Send 1000 msg for 2 rounds
+- Send 1000 msg for 2 rounds from one producer

 ```
 $ npm run simple